Ginolux/zoov_project/trip/README.md

 ## Trip Service (port 8082)

-This service is used to get all the trips information and a speficied trip by id.
-When a bike id is provided, it start a trip if the correspnding bike is not in use and return the newly created trip id.
+This service is used to get all the trips information and a speficied trip by ID.
+When a bike ID is provided, it start a trip if the correspnding bike is not in use and return the newly created trip ID.
 Also, it end a trip and make the associated bike available again and return the trip to the user.
-It return information such as trip id, bike id, locations, start_at, end_at, status.
+It return information such as trip ID, bike ID, locations, start_at, end_at, status.

 **To get all the trip in the database:**